ThensiB/RepVGG-GELAN/README.md

 ```

 ## Acknowledgments
 This research was conducted at **Cardiff Metropolitan University**.
 Special thanks to the contributor and the open-source community for their valuable resources.
+Anyone is free to use this code.